For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Threskiornithidae (Ibises and Spoonbills)

-WHITE-FACED IBIS (Plegadis chihi) – Still some good numbers at Willcox. [b]
+WHITE-FACED IBIS (Plegadis chihi) [b]

 Cathartidae (New World Vultures)